sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 - A property mapping function $$p$$ to achieve a goal $$G$$.

-Unlike creative problem solving which expands the conceptual space, repurposing focuses on finding new mappings between existing resources and concepts based on their shared properties.
+Unlike creative problem solving, which expands the conceptual space, repurposing focuses on finding new mappings between existing resources and concepts based on their shared properties.

 The success of repurposing depends on three key factors:
 1. The existing conceptual space C_X
 2. The properties of available resources identified through $$p(R)$$
-3. The adaptability ($$a$$) of the available resources $$R$$ which quantifies how effciently the existing resources can be repurposed to meet the new goal.
+3. The adaptability ($$a$$) of the available resources $$R$$, which quantifies how efficiently the existing resources can be repurposed to meet the new goal.
 It's a measure of the flexibility of our resources and the efficiency of our repurposing solution.
 We define the adaptability score as:
 $$a = 1 - \frac{n}{N}$$, where:

  - $n$ is the number of resources that need to be replaced or added to achieve the repurposing goal
  - $N$ is the total number of resources in the original concept
  - a = 1 indicates perfect repurposing (using existing resources as-is)
 - a = 0 indicates complete replacement (not really repurposing)

 A higher adaptability score suggests a more efficient repurposing solution, as it requires fewer changes to the existing resources.
 This score helps us evaluate and compare different repurposing strategies, favoring those that make the most of what's already available.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-distill-example/rep_cx.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/2025-04-28-repurposing/rep_cx.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">